How Much Does Youth Hockey Cost in Colorado?

 Hidden Costs in Colorado

-Colorado's Front Range has good rink density, but altitude affects equipment — sticks and pucks behave differently at 5,000+ feet, and some families find their kids go through sticks faster.
-Spring and summer hockey programs run $500-$1,500 and are expected at AA/AAA.
+Colorado's Front Range has good rink density, but altitude affects equipment performance: sticks and pucks behave differently at 5,000+ feet, and some families report higher stick wear.
+Spring and summer hockey programs run $500-$1,500 and are common at AA/AAA.
 Mountain pass travel in winter adds time and risk to western slope tournaments.

 Get your personalized estimate at Hockey Budget.